MRJL1/movietrailer/README.md

 # How to Execute Project

-<li>Step 1: Clone repository to your desktop.
+1. Clone repository to your desktop.
-Step 2: Open Fresh_totmatoes.py on Idle
+2. Open Fresh_totmatoes.py on Idle
-step 3: Run Module by Pressing F5</li>
+3. Run Module by Pressing F5</li>